ramdevcm/mypreps/src/os/kernel/kernel.md

-> *We can have a kernel wihout OS but we cannot have OS without kernel*
+> *We can have a kernel without OS but we cannot have OS without kernel*